zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

 Obtain the name server names (extracted from the NS records) from apex of the child zone.
-For [in-bailiwick] name server names obtain the IP addresses from the child zone.
-For the [out-of-bailiwick] name server names obtain the IP addresses from resolver lookup.
+For [In-Bailiwick] name server names obtain the IP addresses from the child zone.
+For the [Out-Of-Bailiwick] name server names obtain the IP addresses from resolver lookup.

 ### Inputs

+This Method uses the following input units defined in section [Methods Inputs]:

-* "Child Zone" - The name of the child zone.
+* "Child Zone" - The name of the child zone to be tested.

 ### Prerequisite